United Trade Unions of Serbia "Sloga": Ideology

 It has been described as a left-wing trade union.
-USS Sloga defines itself as "an independent democratic trade union organization of employees that they join for the purpose of representation and protection of their professional, labor, economic, social, cultural and other individual and collective interests".
+USS Sloga defines itself as "an independent democratic trade union organisation of employees that they join for the purpose of representation and protection of their professional, labor, economic, social, cultural and other individual and collective interests".
 Veselinović is a member of Trade Union Network of the Party of the European Left and European Social Forum.
 USS Sloga is a member of the World Federation of Trade Unions.
 USS Sloga opposes neoliberalism.
 It supports changing the Labor Law.

 USS Sloga had also criticised the approach of other trade unions in Serbia.
 In 2017, they had argued that increasing the minimal wage for 15% would not be enough to cover the costs of a minimum consumer basket.
 In August 2022, they had proposed an increase in the minimum wage, wages, and pensions.

 The trade union was a part of several opposition coalitions, including the Alliance for Serbia, United Opposition of Serbia, United for the Victory of Serbia, and Serbia Against Violence.